redHaunter/aws-deepracer/docs/RTAB-Map_Visual_SLAM_Instructions_Sim.md

 Detailed examples and step-by-step instructions are readily accessible on their webpage.
 Simply follow the prescribed steps for remapping the topics, and you should be able to successfully create the depth image.

 ## Utilizing Visual Tools for Odometry
-Same as the [Creating a 3D Map part](https://github.com/redHaunter/aws-deepracer/blob/main/docs/Visual_SLAM_Instructions_Sim.md#creating-a-3d-map) we switched to rgbd odometry calculation of Rtabmap.
+Similar to [Creating a 3D Map part](https://github.com/redHaunter/aws-deepracer/blob/main/docs/Visual_SLAM_Instructions_Sim.md#creating-a-3d-map) we have utilized the RGB-D images to calculate the robot's odometry using built-in RTAB-Map packages.
-The node wraps the RGBD odometry approach of RTAB-Map.
 Using RGBD images, odometry is computed using visual features extracted from the RGB images with their depth information from the depth images.
-Using the feature correspondences between the images, a RANSAC approach computes the transformation between the consecutive images.
+Using the feature correspondences between the images, a RANSAC approach, Perspective-n-Points (PnP), computes the transformation between the consecutive images.

 ## Creating a 3D Map
-Refering to [rtabmap setup page ](http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot#A2D_laser_only) we have used the stereo SLAM setup for our robot within the nodes we brought up in previous parts, but due to some problems the SLAM didn't work.
+Refering to [rtabmap setup page ](http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot#A2D_laser_only) we have used both stereo and RGB-D SLAM approaches.
-The problem was that the projection matrix of stereo cameras was not properly set
+The only problem we faced was that the projection matrix of stereo cameras was not properly set

 >Projection/camera matrix
 $$ P = \begin{bmatrix} fx' & 0 & cx' & Tx \\ 0 & fy' & cy' & Ty \\ 0 & 0 & 1 & 0 \end{bmatrix} $$